 Servant to the king, father to the soldiers...

-Yes, sorry for him: smitten _______ ,
+Yes, I feel sorry for him: smitten _______ ,

-He sleeps in the damp earth.
+He sleeps in damp ground.

 And he said, his eyes sparkling: